andrewcbuensalida/puppeteer-node-random-star-wars/readme.md.txt

-setting port in server.js to 80 doesnt work to remove the :5000 at the end of the url, have to point a url to that one, which ive done. now trying something else.
+setting port in server.js to 80 doesnt work to remove the :5000 at the end of the url, have to point a url to that one, which ive done. now trying something else. when trying to fetch puppeteer with localhost, cors problem, so trying to use cors middleware.